tritemio/FRETBursts/README.md

 Several background estimation and FRET efficiency fitting routines are implemented.
-The burst search is an efficient version of the classical sliding-window search and can be applied al different selection of timestamps (all, d-only, a-only, etc...).
+The burst search is an efficient version of the classical sliding-window search and can be applied on different selection of timestamps (all, d-only, a-only, etc...).
 A large number of post-search burst selection criteria are included and ready to use (see `select_bursts.py`).
 Moreover, defining a new burst selection criterium requires only a couple of lines of code.